mandelsoft/landscaper/docs/usage/Blueprints.md

     ...
 ```

-All lists of deploy item specifications of all template executions are appended to one list as they are specified in the deployExecution.
+All lists of deployitem specifications of all template executions are appended to one list as they are specified in the deployExecution.

 **Example**:

-*Input values*:
+*Bindings*:
 ```yaml
 imports:
   replicas: 3